hanane-djeddal/Attributed-IR/README.md

 ## Evaluation

 We evaluate both the correctness and attribution of the answer.
 We take in consideration the case where multiple answers are possible.
+We also offer the evaluation of retrieval results

 To evaluate correctness run